-- Personal preference, for example, personal relationships with key personnel, the perceived burden of a competitive process, or other non-programmatic rationales; - Avoidance of mobilization or demobilization costs; - Lack of adequate planning; or - Concerns about the availability of funds, such as expiring funds.
+- Personal preference, for example, personal relationships with key personnel, the perceived burden of a competitive process, or other non-programmatic rationales: - Avoidance of mobilization or demobilization costs: - Lack of adequate planning; or c.
+Restricted Eligibility Based on Pre-Approved Conditions

+Concerns about the availability of funds, such as expiring funds.